-The major purpose of renovating a commercial building is to increase revenue generated.
+The major purpose of your commercial building’s renovation is to increase revenue generated.
 Going overboard with spending without considering the returns may incur losses and lead to non-recovery of capital expended.
 A right balance must be found between the cost incurred and the expected increase in value and revenue to ensure an acceptable return on investment.
 An expert opinion or an evaluation of other similar properties in the vicinity can help in the same.

 Be Ready for Over Budgeting

 Because there are estimative and predictive factors involved, very rarely does remodeling budget stays within initially allocated fund limits.
-Certain refurbishment that were not originally considered and are only brought to the notice after undertaking the remodeling, may add to the expenses.
-A 10% to 20% stretching of budget may be expected and a capital reserve for the same be maintained beforehand.
+The certain refurbishment that was not originally considered and is only brought to the notice after undertaking the remodeling, may add to the expenses.
+A 10% to 20% stretching of the budget may be expected and a capital reserve for the same be maintained beforehand.

 Renovating a building means it is going to be closed until the work is complete.
 This will affect the businesses and organizations operating from the building.
 It is hence ideal that the renovation work must be undertaken during that time of year which will affect these organizations the least.
 The duration of the renovation must be kept to a minimum and if possible should be done in a phased manner.